 Google is getting smarter every day.
 And it’s getting wise to the ways of black hat SEOers.

 Google is going to figure out that it’s been tricked.

 Google will slap so many warnings on your site that it will take you months, even up to a year, to recover.

 You’ll pay more for that recovery than you paid the agency to get you into that mess.

 And all the while your site ranking will drop lower than whale poop.

 The trick to SEO is there is no trick.

 Getting all 11-14 levels of SEO on every page and post on your site will take you 1 minute more to tweak the elements you are already inputting on your site.

 In other words, you’re already doing the work.
 You just may not be getting all of the SEO benefits you could.

-My DIY SEO course takes you step-by-step through Phases 1 and 2 of laying the proper SEO foundation on your site and making connections with Google Analytics and Google Search Console.
+My DIY SEO course and workshops take you step-by-step through Phases 1 and 2 of laying the proper SEO foundation on your site and making connections with Google Analytics and Google Search Console.